 I like to add meat free meals into my families weekly meal plans, and eggplant curry is a great flavored packed way to do that.
 When I grow eggplant in my garden it goes crazy and I end up with an abundance of eggplant.

-Today’s Easy Eggplant Curry is one of my favorite ways to use it up along with Baba Ghanoush, Ratatouille or this Mediterranean Eggplant Salad.
+Today’s Easy Eggplant Curry is one of my favorite ways to use it up along with Baba Ghanoush, Ratatouille, air fryer eggplant fries or this Eggplant Salad.

 Recipe Ingredients You’ll Need

-- Vegetables: A combination of onion and garlic form the base flavors in this curry sauce.
+- Vegetables: Onion and garlic form the aromatic base of the curry sauce.

 Step 1: Prepare Eggplant :Start by preheating the oven to 450 degrees F.